-Recreational Drone Pilots
+Recreational Drone Pilot

 The average person flying a personal drone aircraft falls under the recreational drone pilot category.
-Recreational pilots are flying just for fun and are not getting paid.
+Recreational drone pilots are flying just for fun and are not getting paid.

-Business Drone Pilots
+Business Drone Pilot

 Commercial drone pilots who are flying their unmanned aircraft (UA) for paying drone jobs like aerial surveillance, photographic services, real estate photography, drone firefighting, and building inspections.

-Public Entity Drone Pilots
+Public Entity Drone Pilot